Amway India's 'Power of 5' Program Creates Remarkable Positive Impact on the State of Malnourished Children | Devdiscourse

 484

-Mr. Anshu Budhraja, CEO, Amway India, says, "The malnutrition scenario in our country is in a precarious situation with 31% of the total 150.8 million stunted children in the world and half of all 'wasted' children across the globe.1 At Amway India, we are committed to use our vast global experience in nutrition and wellness to contribute to the Government of India's National Nutrition Mission to raise the nutrition levels in the country."
+Mr. Anshu Budhraja, CEO, Amway India, says, "The malnutrition scenario in our country is in a precarious situation with 31% of the total 150.8 million stunted children in the world and half of all 'wasted' children across the globe.
+1 At Amway India, we are committed to using our vast global experience in nutrition and wellness to contribute to the Government of India's National Nutrition Mission to raise the nutrition levels in the country."

 "Our community-based nutritional education intervention to mother also shows that a simple, yet extensive outreach is the way to improve the nutritional status of under-five children.
 The first-year result of the 'Power of 5' campaign is quite promising, and we intend to take this program forward on a much larger scale ultimately making an impact in the lives of as many mothers and children as possible.
 While continuing to do community work in the identified area of nutrition, we have plans to replicate the same in other states across the country," Mr. Budhraja, added.